-“The unique and primary mission of the Courage of Conscience Award is to honor and link high profile peacemakers, those well-known, widely publicized and well regarded – with lesser known activists who are equally deserving – yet not widely known, nor sufficiently supported.” – Lewis M. Randa, Executive Director, The Peace Abbey Foundation
+“The primary and unique mission of the Courage of Conscience Award is to honor and link high profile peacemakers, those well-known, widely publicized and well regarded – with lesser known activists who are equally deserving – yet not widely known, nor sufficiently supported.” – Lewis M. Randa, Executive Director, The Peace Abbey Foundation

 Ten years after his tragic death, The Peace Abbey commissioned international artist Lado Goudjabidze to sculpt a bronze bust of the slain archbishop to present to Fr.
 Ellwood Kieser, the producer of the film ROMERO.
 Following the viewing of the film at a private screening in Boston, Peace Abbey director, Lewis Randa, invited Kieser to visit the interfaith Abbey in Sherborn, MA.
 There he informed Kieser that a unique sculpture of Romero was being created to be presented to him on March 24th, the 10th anniversary of Romero’s assassination.